Office-of-Public-Communications/sp2010/README.md

 # Broward County Government
-## Frontend Development
 [Broward.org](https://broward.org) / [BC-Net](https://bc-net/)

-Maintained by the Office of Public Communications Dev Team
-This repo contains snippets, functions & SharePoint webpart code.
+This repository is maintained by the Office of Public Communications Dev Team and contains snippets, functions & SharePoint webpart code.
 All code here is development only.
-Production-ready code should be uploaded to the County server.
+Production-ready code should be uploaded to the County's SharePoint server.

 ## Recommended git workflows
 ### Setup